 Testimony: A formal written or spoken statement given at a public hearing, forum or other meeting.
 Title: The heading or preliminary part, furnishing the name by which the act is individually known.

-Veto: An executive's formal disapproval of legislation, usually, an action of the governor to disapprove a measure.
+Veto: An executive's formal disapproval of legislation, usually, an action of the governor or president to disapprove a measure.

-Veto override: Vote by the legislature to pass a bill over a governor's veto.
+Veto override: Vote by the legislature to pass a bill over a governor's or president's veto.